+resources

+Resources command

+serverinfo

+Server Info command

+sslconnectorciphers SSL Connector Ciphers command is an example of a command that

 multiple lines of help information for the user.
-Each line of
+Each line of.

 →help in a

-contiguous set of lines will be printed and aligned in the
+contiguous set of lines will be printed and aligned in the.

 →verbose output

 provided with 'help --verbose'

+status

 Status command

-status

 Thread Dump command

 thread_dump

 VM Info command

 vminfo

-alias

-Manage aliases

-config

-Config command

-edit

-Run a text editor and optionally open a file with it

-help

-List available commands or provide detailed help for a specific
+Other

+'''